-Figure 34: Vertical strain after saturation under 0.5 MPa of samples from sections S19 and S28 (the initial dry density of the samples is indicated in g/cm3 and their position by correlative numbers from 1 -close to the gallery wall- to 6-close to the heater-)
+Figure 30: Vertical strain after saturation under 0.5 MPa of samples from sections S19 and S28 (the initial dry density of the samples is indicated in g/cm3 and their position by correlative numbers from 1 -close to the gallery wall- to 6 -close to the heater-)

-Figure 35 and Figure 36 show the evolution of strain versus time in tests performed with specimens of sections S19 and S28, respectively.
+Figure 31 and Figure 32 show the evolution of strain versus time in tests performed with specimens of sections S19 and S28, respectively.
 The figures illustrate how swelling develops more rapidly in the samples of higher initial dry density (and lower initial water content), which correspond to internal positions of the barrier.
 Their higher suction maybe the explanation of this behaviour.

-Figure 35: Evolution of vertical strain during saturation under vertical load 0.5 MPa for samples from section S19 (the initial dry density of the samples is indicated in g/cm3)
+Figure 31: Evolution of vertical strain during saturation under vertical load 0.5 MPa for samples from section S19 (the initial dry density of the samples is indicated in g/cm3)

-Figure 36: Evolution of vertical strain during saturation under vertical load 0.5 MPa for samples from section S28 (the initial dry density of the samples is indicated in g/cm3)
+Figure 32: Evolution of vertical strain during saturation under vertical load 0.5 MPa for samples from section S28 (the initial dry density of the samples is indicated in g/cm3)

-Similar tests were performed with samples of untreated FEBEX bentonite compacted at various dry densities with different water contents (Villar et al. 2002b).
+Similar tests were performed with samples of untreated FEBEX bentonite compacted at various dry densities with different water contents (Villar et al. 2002).
 These tests were performed with the aim of having a database with which compare the results presented above.
 From the results obtained an empirical relation was found between swelling strain (ε , %), initial dry density (ρ_d , g/cm3), initial water content (w, %) and vertical pressure (σ , MPa), whose predicting capacity is rather good:

-$$\epsilon = [(-12.12 \ln \rho_d + 1.89) \ln \sigma + (36.81 \rho_d - 53.59)] \ln w + (38.27 \ln \rho_d - 1.25) \ln \sigma + (-149.05 \rho_d + 211.42)$$ [5]
+$$\varepsilon = [(-12.12 \ln \rho_d + 1.89) \ln \sigma + (36.81 \rho_d - 53.59)] \ln w + (38.27 \ln \rho_d - 1.25) \ln \sigma + (-149.05 \rho_d + 211.42)$$ [5]

-The results obtained with the samples from sections S19 and S28 are plotted again in Figure 37 as a function of the initial water content of the samples.
-The figure shows also the theoretical lines obtained with Equation 5 for three different initial dry densities.
+The results obtained with the samples from sections S19 and S28 are plotted again in Figure 33 as a function of the initial water content of the samples.
+The figure shows also the theoretical lines obtained with equation [5] for three different initial dry densities.
 It can be observed that the final swelling strains of the samples coming from Grimsel are in the order of those expected for the untreated FEBEX bentonite compacted at the same initial dry density with the same water content.
-This can be clearly seen in Figure 38, in which the values actually measured and the theoretical values obtained with Equation 5 are compared.
 Consequently, it can be claimed that the swelling capacity of the FEBEX bentonite has not irreversibly changed after five years of being subjected to repository conditions.

-Figure 37: Final strain reached in soaking tests under a vertical pressure of 0.5 MPa for samples of sections 19 and 28.
-The lines correspond to the empirical fittings obtained with Equation 5 (the initial dry density of the samples is indicated in g/cm3 and their positions with correlative numbers from 1 - closest to gallery wall- to 6 -closest to heater-)
+Figure 33: Final strain reached in soaking tests under a vertical pressure of 0.5 MPa for samples of sections 19 and 28.
+The lines correspond to the empirical fittings obtained with equation [5] (the initial dry density of the samples is indicated in g/cm3 and their positions with correlative numbers from 1 -closest to gallery wall- to 6 -closest to heater-)